-Residential whole loans included in the Company's consolidated balance sheets are primarily comprised of pools of fixed- and adjustable-rate residential mortgage loans acquired through consolidated trusts in secondary market transactions or originated by Lima One.
-The accounting model utilized by the Company is determined at the time each loan package is initially acquired.
-Prior to the second quarter of 2021, the Company typically elected the fair value option on loans that were 60 or more days delinquent at purchase ("Purchased Non-performing Loans").
-Purchased Credit Deteriorated Loans (i.e., mortgage loans in which the underlying borrower had a delinquency status of less than 60 days at the acquisition date) acquired prior to the second quarter of 2021 are typically held at carrying value.
-Purchased Performing Loans (as described below) acquired prior to the second quarter of 2021 are also typically held at carrying value, but the accounting methods for income recognition and determination and measurement of any required credit loss reserves (as discussed below) differ from those used for Purchased Credit Deteriorated Loans held at carrying value.
-Starting in the second quarter of 2021, the Company began to elect the fair value option for all loans acquired, irrespective of borrower delinquency status at acquisition.
-The accounting model initially applied to loan acquisitions is not permitted to be subsequently changed.
+Residential whole loans included in the Company's consolidated balance sheets are primarily comprised of pools of fixed- and adjustable-rate residential mortgage loans acquired through consolidated trusts in secondary market transactions or originated by our indirect wholly owned subsidiary, Lima One Capital, LLC (together with its parent company, Lima One Holdings, LLC, "Lima One").
+The accounting model utilized by the Company is determined at the time each loan package is initially acquired or each loan is originated.
+Prior to the second quarter of 2021, the Company typically elected the fair value option on loans that were 60 or more days delinquent at purchase.
+All other loans purchased prior to the second quarter of 2021 were typically held at carrying value.
+Starting in the second quarter of 2021, the Company began to elect the fair value option for all loans originated or acquired.
+The accounting model initially applied to loan originations and acquisitions is not permitted to be subsequently changed.
 Consequently, the Company is not permitted to retroactively apply fair value accounting to loans held at carrying value acquired in periods prior to the second quarter of 2021.